Kanmurijima

 Kanmurijima (冠島) is an island in the Sea of Japan administered under Maizuru in Kyoto Prefecture.
 It is about 2 km from Kutsujima, a similar smaller island.
 Nakatsu reef (中津ぐり, Nakatsu-guri) is located just midway between islands.
 A breeding ground for streaked shearwaters, the island was designated a Japanese natural monument (天然記念物, tennen-kinenbutsu) in 1924.
 It has also been recognised as an Important Bird Area (IBA) by BirdLife International.
 Currently, the island is designated as Kanmurijima-Kutsujima wildlife protection area and any landing is prohibited.
-The recreational diving service is available though.
+A recreational diving service is available though.

 History

 According to records of Tango no kuni fudoki, Kanmurijima and Kutsujima are the remains of a much larger island which submerged following an earthquake in 701 A.D.
 The topography of the seafloor seems to support the claim, as the steep 60-metre cliff is located underwater off the eastern coast of Kanmurijima and Kutsujima, indicating a recent crustal fault.